 - Risk Assessment.
-We strongly recommend that teachers come on a free pre-visit to discuss their needs.
-We have provided our own Risk Assessment below, but please be aware that our risk assessment is site specific and may not address all the needs of your particular group. - Teachers are welcome to come on a free pre-visit to carry out their own risk assessment and discuss their needs, which can be arranged either during or after normal school hours. - Please ensure that all adults and children dress appropriately.
-The manor can be very cold in the winter. - Please let us know in advance if any children in your group have specific needs so that museum staff can prepare and ensure everyone gets the most out of their visit. - If you have any queries at all or would like to arrange a free pre-visit please call us on 0121 472 0199 or email sellymanor@bvt.org.uk
+Where possible, we recommend that teachers come on a free pre-visit to discuss their needs and to carry out their own risk assessment if needed.
+We have provided our own Risk Assessment below, but please be aware that our risk assessment is site specific and may not address all the needs of your particular group.
+Free pre-visit times can be arranged either during or after normal school hours. - Please ensure that all adults and children dress appropriately.
+The manor can be very cold in the winter. - Please let us know in advance if any children in your group have specific needs so that museum staff can prepare and ensure everyone gets the most out of their visit - If you have any queries at all or would like to arrange a free pre-visit please call us on 0121 472 0199 or email sellymanor@bvt.org.uk